catmoji/catmoji/README.md

-# twemoji-colr
+# catmoji-colr

-Project to create a COLR/CPAL-based color OpenType font from the [Twemoji](https://twitter.github.io/twemoji/) collection of emoji images.
+Project to create a COLR/CPAL-based color OpenType font from the [Twemoji](https://twitter.github.io/twemoji/) collection of emoji images while overriding default face emojis with cat edits.

 Note that the resulting font will **only** be useful on systems that support layered color TrueType fonts; this includes Windows 8.1 and later,